 - 2.29 The Gambling Act 2005 prescribes the Responsible Authorities that have statutory functions or are considered to be statutory consultees under the Act. - 2.30 The Licensing Authority is required to designate in writing a body that is competent to advise it about the protection of children from harm.
-The Authority have applied the following principles in discharging its responsibility a: - - the need for the body to be responsible for an area cover the whole of the Licensing Authority's area - the need for the body to be answerable to democratically elected persons rather than any particular invested interest group etc. - 2.31 The Licensing Authority designates the Local Safeguarding Children's Board for this purpose. - 2.32 Appendix D contains T the contact details of all the Responsible Authorities under the Gambling Act 2005. -are shown in Appendix X to this policy.
+The Authority have applied the following considerations in discharging its responsibility: - the competency of the body to advise the Licensing Authority; - the need for the body to be responsible for an area covering the whole of the Licensing Authority's area; - the need for the body to be answerable to democratically elected persons rather than any particular invested interest group etc. - 2.31 The Licensing Authority designates the Essex Safeguarding Children's Board for this purpose. - 2.32 Appendix D contains the contact details of all the Responsible Authorities under the Gambling Act 2005.